- Mapping the relationship between the NYK Group and biodiversity

 Ballast Water Management to Preserve Biological Diversity

-Ahead of the enforcement of the International Convention for the Control and Management of Ship's Ballast Water and Sediments, the NYK group began equipping its car carriers with a ballast water management system*1 that had received formal approval from the Ministry of Land, Infrastructure, Transport and Tourism in 2010.
-In fact, 64 owned and directly managed vessels had ballast water management systems as of end of March 2016.
+To prevent the cross-boundary movement of aquatic organism affecting the marine environment, in 2004 the IMO adopted the International Convention for the Control and Management of Ship's Ballast Water and Sediments.
+This convention will enter into force in September 2017.
+Ahead of enforcement of the convention, the NYK Group began equipping its car carriers with a ballast water management system* that had received formal approval from Japan’s Ministry of Land, Infrastructure, Transport and Tourism in 2010.
+In fact, 70 of NYK’s owned and directly managed vessels had ballast water management systems as of the end of March 2017.

 - Seawater (ballast water) is used in ships to maintain ship strength and stability, but oceangoing vessels transport not only the ballast water but also the marine organisms within.
 A ballast water management system is a system that disinfects organisms and pathogens found within ballast water, using various treatment methods, to prevent the disturbance of an ecosystem.